Peterson redeems himself

 But Childress and offensive coordinator Darrell Bevell never thought twice about entrusting Peterson with the ball on the final drive.
 His score pulled the Vikings (5-4) into a first-place tie with Chicago in the NFC North while handing the Packers (4-5) their fifth loss in seven games.

 "The one thing that's great about Adrian is he is a competitive son of a gun," Bevell said.
 "You can tell from the way he runs."

-Peterson finished the game with 225 all-purpose yards, including 192 in the ground, and now leads the NFL with 1,015 yards on the season.
+Peterson outgained the entire Packers offense, finishing with 225 all-purpose yards, including 192 in the ground.
+He now leads the NFL with 1,015 yards on the season.

 "He's always got the eye of the tiger," Childress said.
 "It doesn't make any difference.
 That's what you love about him.
 You talk about corners having short-term memory and we grind on him. ...
 But he's so hyper-competitive.
 It kills him.
 [He] drops the ball on the ground, but you just know you're going to get it from him every time you hand it to him.
 And he wants to win, badly.
 He doesn't care how."

 The Vikings were in position for Peterson's heroics in part because of a remarkable display from defensive end Jared Allen.
 Playing with a restrictive harness on his right shoulder and a pain-killing injection coursing through his body, Allen sacked Packers quarterback Aaron Rodgers for a safety and inspired a dominant pass rush that limited Green Bay to 110 net yards passing.

 Allen was considered doubtful for the game as late as Saturday, but he woke up Sunday with limited swelling and a strong desire to test out the shoulder in pre-game warmups.
 The injury is considered a third-degree sprain, the most serious category.

 "You can't make a grade three any worse," Childress said.